-Our Top 13 Packing Tips to Help Stop You From Overpacking!
+Our Top 14 Packing Tips to Help Say NO to Overpacking!

 As an Amazon Associate, Hip2Save earns a small commission from qualifying purchases in this post.
 Read our full disclosure policy here.